open-compensation-token-license/license-token-website/wikisrc/blockchain-project-bootstrapping.md

 ### 3. Harnessing Open Source Communities

 Leveraging open source communities saves on development costs and accelerates progress.
 These communities offer feedback and collaboration opportunities, fostering skill development and resource acquisition.
 Contributing to initiatives builds reputation and goodwill within the community.
+For more on open source and blockchain, see [open-source software and blockchain synergies](https://www.license-token.com/wiki/open-source-software-and-blockchain-synergies).

 ### 4. Strategic Partnerships and Collaborations

 Strategic partnerships can range from technical collaborations to business alliances.
 Collaborating with blockchain platforms offers access to essential technology.
 Partnerships with academic institutions provide cutting-edge research and talent pools, enhancing visibility and credibility.
+Explore more about [blockchain project partnerships](https://www.license-token.com/wiki/blockchain-project-partnerships).

 ### 5. Community Building and Engagement